Gissio/radpro/docs/comm.md

 ### Get data log

-* Request: `GET datalog [value]\n`
+* Request: `GET datalog [time]\n`
 * Response: `OK [data]\n`

-Returns the data log stored in the device's flash memory. `[value]` is an optional UNIX timestamp (number of seconds since 1/1/1970), provided in decimal format, that limits the output to entries newer than this date and time. `[data]` is a list of records, separated by `;`.
+Returns the data log stored in the device's flash memory. `[time]` is an optional UNIX timestamp (number of seconds since 1/1/1970), provided in decimal format, that limits the output to entries that occur at this date and time or later. `[data]` is a list of records, separated by `;`.
 Each record's fields are separated by `,`.
 The first record lists the field names, and the following records are actual measurements ordered from least recent to most recent.
 Valid fields include:

 * `time`: The record's UNIX timestamp (number of seconds since 1/1/1970), provided in decimal format.
 * `tubePulseCount`: The tube's life pulse count, provided in decimal format.